patrickfrey/mewa/doc/tutorial.md

 ```

 #### Function Declarations
-Now we have a look at functions with the parameters and the body.
+Now we have a look at functions that are implemented in the source file processed.
 The traversal is split into two passes, the declaration and implementation as already mentioned in the data type section.
 A helper function ```utils.allocNodeData``` attaches the function description created in the first pass to the node.
 The function ```utils.getNodeData``` references it in the second pass.
 At the end of the 2nd pass the LLVM function declaration is printed to the output.
 The constructor of the function call and the function type with its parameters have already been declared in the 1st pass.

 To mention is also the call of ```defineCallableEnvironment``` that creates a structure referred to as callable environment and binds it to the scope of the function body.
 We have seen in the tutorial how this works (Objects with a Scope).
 The callable environment structure contains all function related data like the return type, the register allocator, etc.
 It is accessed with the function ```getCallableEnvironment```.